Natural Language as Policies: Reasoning for Coordinate-Level Embodied Control with LLMs: Introduction

-In the in-context learning process of the recent LLM-based code generation approaches, we suppose there are two primal limitations.
-First, code implementation itself lacks high-level contextual meaning to efficiently describe embodied skills since usually it is symbolized, indirectly connected to the scene, and abstracted.
-Second, these approaches are limited by pre-defined APIs.
-We hypothesize that the natural language description of the whole planning process, instead of code, can contribute to removing the limitations.
+In the recent LLM-based code generation approaches, we suppose there are two primal limitations.
+First, code implementation itself lacks high-level contextual meaning to efficiently describe embodied skills since usually it is symbolized, indirectly connected to the scene, and abstracted in the in-context learning process.
+Second, these approaches are limited by task-specific pre-defined APIs, such as CLIP\ We hypothesize that the natural language description of the whole planning process, instead of code, can contribute to removing the limitations.

 To overcome the limitations and advance the current state of robotics toward more semantic capability, we introduce a \emph{Chain-of-Thought} (CoT) \cite{wei2022chain}-based reasoning framework.
 In this framework, we initially possess all necessary information as text and generate the natural language reasoning and action plans without relying on pre-defined APIs.
 Our goal is to make everything explicit with natural language to efficiently describe embodied skills semantically for LLMs.
 For prompt-engineering experiments, we used tabletop manipulation tasks with multimodal prompts (VIMABench~\cite{jiang2023vima}). \\ \\ \textit{Our Contributions:} \begin{itemize} \item {Reasoning with direct interaction of environment}: Our approach enables agents to interact directly with information from the current environment.